kaesar/abcode/README.md

 -->
 ### The technical advance

 As a technical detail, a package manager is not required (as this is left to each target language) but neither has a standard library or official **SDK** of the language been implemented.
-However, some essential software has started to be reviewed with a very specific simple and lightweight library (example: `Bottle`).
-Web applications are considered for some `API` of classic or flat mode (without requiring library), that is, a main controller (`endpoint`) without `url` routing (it would be done by `POST` with parameter indicating the function to invoke and a token for security), so it can be implemented natively for several languages, leaving open for the programmer the faculty to add some technology (**Framework** or Library) when it is needed.
+However, some essential software has started to be reviewed with a very specific simple and lightweight library.
+Web applications are considered for some `API` of classic or flat mode (without requiring library), that is, a main controller (`endpoint`) without `url` routing (it would be done by `POST` with parameter indicating the function to invoke and a token for security), so it can be implemented in standard way.

 Although the transpiler code to be produced is expected to be released under Open Source license, it has not yet been published in Internet repositories (for example in `GitHub`) and this may change until the last moment (perhaps by `Apache` or other license).